Harkelion/Tera-Skills-Cast/README.md

 #### Future change :

-- add a cancel detector
+- add a delay between each skill (no only timeCast of skills)

 Contact Discord : Harkelion#8888